tpircher-zz/quine-mccluskey/README.md

 Another unique feature of this implementation is the possibility to use the XOR and XNOR operators, in addition to the normal AND operator, to minimise the terms.
-This slows down the algorithm, but in some cases it can be a big win in terms of complexity of the output.
+This slows down the algorithm, but in some cases the result can be much more compact than a sum of product.